paulsilver2000/honeycode-slack/11_create_certification_table/README.md

 ![Create workbook](/images/table1.png)

-Add the requied columns, changing column1,2,3 and add the additional columns.
+Add the required columns, changing column1,2,3 and add the additional columns.

 Change the table to look like the following:
 |Current   |New value  |